opencoweb/coweb/docs/tutorial/install.rst

 By default, the `jetty:deploy-war` command makes your application accessible at http://localhost:8080/.
 Specify the `-Djetty.port=PORT` option on the command line to run on a different port.

+Alternatively, you can take the resulting WAR file and deploy it on the servlet container of your choice.

-Modify the :file:`web.xml` file created by the archetype, repackage your application, and redeploy it make changes to defaults.
-See the Java documentation section about :doc:`/java/deploy` for details.
+To make changes to the archetype defaults, modify the :file:`web.xml` file created by the archetype, repackage your application, and redeploy.
+See the Java documentation section about :doc:`/java/deploy` for configuration details.

 Deploy the cowebx demos
 #######################

 The http://github.com/opencoweb/cowebx repository on GitHub contains the coweb example applications running at http://demos.opencoweb.org.
-Follow these instructions if you want to deploy the cowebx demos on your own Java server after using Maven to install the coweb modules as described above.
+Follow these instructions if you want to deploy the cowebx demos on your own Java server.

 #.
-Clone a copy of the cowebx git repository or download a snapshot of it from https://github.com/opencoweb/cowebx/tarball/master.
+Clone the cowebx git repository into your desired project folder or download a snapshot of it from https://github.com/opencoweb/cowebx/tarball/master.
 #.
 Use Maven to package and install the `cowebx` submodules.

    .. sourcecode:: console